-Nondestructive research is encouraged in ACECs and is not limited only to those areas that have RNAs.
-Research must be authorized by the BLM in writing and, where necessary, subject to the permit process.
-Data gathered and shared with the BLM could help guide management of these areas.
+Nondestructive research is encouraged in all ACECs and is not limited to areas that have RNAs.
+Any research must be authorized in writing by BLM and where necessary, is subject to the permit process.
+Data gathered and shared with BLM would help guide management of these areas.